rkirov/blog/content/posts/lean6.md

 ---
-title: "Update on Real Analysis with Lean and Claude"
+title: "Human Intuition, AI Formalization: A Real Analysis Case Study"
 date: 2026-03-08T23:35:37-07:00
 draft: false
 ---

+# Human Intuition, AI Formalization: A Real Analysis Case Study

 *Disclaimer* - I wrote the core ideas; Claude helped flesh out and polish the article.
 See [appendix](#appendix-on-ai-assisted-writing) for more on this.